kindredgroup/puppet-vagrant/README.md

 This module uses $::operatingsystem and $::architecture to determine what package to install.

-NOTE: Versions older than 1.4.0 are not supported by this module because the download URL was complexer then.

 Currently supports:
 * CentOS and Redhat (i386 and x86)
 * Ubuntu and Debian (i386 and x86)